ANTONIO - Venetian Baroque Music by Vivaldi, Lotti & Caldara

 32 €

-Scholars believe that Lotti's sacred compositions for countertenor and strings were written for one of Venice's charitable hospitals (Ospedale dei Mendicanti or Ospedale degli Incurabili).
-They thus emerge from the same charitable-musical context as Vivaldi's "Nisi Dominus": the dramatically virtuosic psalm setting "Nisi Dominus" RV 608 by Antonio Vivaldi (1678-1741), the "Red Priest," was likely composed in his youth for the orphan girls of Ospedale della Pietà, where Vivaldi served as both priest and music teacher.
-The fact that the hospital produced both outstanding singers and instrumentalists is reflected in the work's elaborate and demanding composition.
-Particularly striking is the setting of Gloria, which, contrary to convention, forgoes jubilation and creates an especially intimate moment.
-Here Vivaldi employs the rarely heard viola d'amore.
+Lotti's sacred compositions for countertenor and strings were most likely written for one of the Venetian Ospedali (Ospedale dei Mendicanti or Ospedale degli Incurabili).
+From a similarly charitable musical context comes Vivaldi's psalm setting "Nisi Dominus" RV 608: this dramatically charged and virtuosic work was probably composed in his early years for the orphan girls of the Ospedale della Pietà, where Vivaldi served as a priest and music teacher.
+Particularly striking is the setting of the Gloria, which forgoes jubilant exuberance and instead highlights an instrumental solo for the rarely heard viola d'amore.
+The vocal works are complemented by two Vivaldi concerti and orchestral introductions to Caldara's oratorios, whose melodic polyphony clearly reflects Legrenzi's Venetian influence.